arhen/all-cli-version-PS/README.md

 - Open powershell on windows
 - navigating into directory of this download location
 - type `.\cli-v.ps1`
+- OR you just can right click file -> open with powershell

 ## How to Contribute
 If you want to contribute to this Repo, please follow this step